andlo/mycroft-skills-list-gitbook/skills/regex-example-skill.krisgesling.md

 ---
 description: A quick regex examples for Skill developers
+categories: Examples
+tags: example regex adapt
 ---

 # Regex Example
 ### _regex-example-skill.krisgesling_
 ## About:
 A very simple Skill showing how to use regex files with the Adapt intent parser.

-For more detail on the structure of Skills and different types of intents, see [Introduction to Developing Skills](https://mycroft.ai/documentation/skills/introduction-developing-skills/) in the Mycroft.ai documentation.
+For more detail on the structure of Skills and different types of intents, see Introduction to Developing Skills in the Mycroft.ai documentation.

 ## Skill information:
 **Github:** | [https://github.com/krisgesling/regex-example-skill](https://github.com/krisgesling/regex-example-skill)